-May I express my appreciation to your 2014/15 Board of Directors - Kath Gannaway, Bruce Argyle, Sandra Schoffer, Nikola Sanders (Treasurer), Kath Holton, Bob Gannaway, Walter Skilton (Secretary), David Hill and Michael Thompson for the work they do on our various committees and in the community.
-At last year's November Annual General Meeting David Purcell and Jesse Graham resigned and we thank them both for their valuable contribution.
-Coming on to the Board at this meeting were David Hill, Michael Thompson and Walter Skilton.
-Walter, who as a part of our succession planning process, undertook the role of Secretary.
+May I express my appreciation to your 2015/16 Board of Directors; Kath Gannaway, Bruce Argyle, Sandra Schoffer, Nikola Sanders (Treasurer), Geoff Sherman, Kath Holton, Bob Gannaway, Walter Skilton (Secretary), David Hill, Jenny MacKinnon and Michael Thompson for the work they do on our various committees and in the community.
+In addition, Brad Sanders and Danny Zemp have served as invaluable Advisors to the Board.